sarathkrishnan11/forcePorousZones/README.md

-# forceporousZones
+# forcePorousZones
-To output the porous forces saperately for a given porous cellZone ID.
+A duplicate for function object forces in openFoam to output the porous forces saperately for given porous cellZone IDs.
 Compatible with OF version : 8.0
 Instructions to install :
 download the files to the use directory of openFoam.